gramineproject/gsc/test/README.rst

 Building sample images
 ----------------------

 The example below shows how to graminize the sample Docker image of Bash.
+The below commands assume that you already created the GSC configuration file (`config.yaml`); for details on this file see the GSC documentation.

 .. code-block:: sh